Porsche Taycan Cross Turismo range, battery & charging

 |Taycan Turbo S||285 miles||13hrs 30mins (0-100%, 7.4kW)||23mins (5-80%, 270kW)|

-The Taycan Cross Turismo shares its platform, charging system and battery with its sleeker four-door sister car.
-The slightly heavier estate variant can cover up to 283 miles on a charge, which is a bit less than the regular Taycan (up to 315 miles) and Sport Turismo (up to 305 miles).
+The Porsche Taycan Cross Turismo shares its platform, charging system and battery with its sleeker four-door sister car.
+The slightly heavier estate variant can cover around 300 miles on a charge, which is a bit less than the regular Taycan (up to 315 miles) and Sport Turismo (up to 305 miles).
 Like the other electric models, the Cross Turismo boasts rapid charging speeds far quicker than some rivals can manage.

 Porsche Taycan Cross Turismo range

-Unlike the normal Taycan, the Cross Turismo estate is only available with the larger 93.4kWh battery, so all bar the top-of-the-range Turbo S version can cover up to around 280 miles on a charge, while the Turbo S has a maximum range of 260 miles.
+Unlike the normal Taycan, the Cross Turismo estate is only available with the larger 93.4kWh battery, so all bar the top-of-the-range Turbo S version can cover around 300 miles on a charge, while the Turbo S has a maximum range of 285 miles.

-Regardless of which variant you use for comparison, however, the Cross Turismo’s range isn't as good as rivals like the Tesla Model S Plaid (395 miles) and Mercedes-AMG EQS 53 4MATIC+ (up to 360 miles).
-But its sister car the Audi e-tron GT can only cover up to 298 miles in standard form – or 283 if you go for the 590bhp RS version – though neither currently comes in the estate bodystyle.
+Regardless of which variant you use for comparison, however, the Cross Turismo’s range isn't as good as rivals like the Tesla Model S Plaid (373 miles) and Mercedes-AMG EQS 53 4MATIC+ (up to 347 miles).
+The Porsche’s sister car, the Audi e-tron GT, also has a slightly better range of 308 miles – or 299 if you go for the 590bhp RS version – though neither currently comes in the estate bodystyle.

 Because of the large 93.4kWh battery that all versions of the Taycan Cross Turismo use, charging times are fairly lengthy if you're using a home wallbox.
 A full recharge will take around 13 and a half hours if you use a wallbox capable of up to 7.4kW, however, you can upgrade from the standard 11kW AC on-board charger to a 22kW charger for extra £1,296.